Victoria Valadez Rojas: Resilience and Legacy

 Honor Description

-Congressional Archive Added to U.S. cultural heritage by the Library of Congress in April 2024.
+Congressional Archive Archived in U.S. Library of Congress cultural collection, April 2024

-Media Tributes Regularly featured in New York Times pieces, Latin America festivals, and retrospectives.
+Media Tributes Featured in New York Times retrospectives, Latin American festivals and televised award ceremonies

 Recent Family Developments